 Another interview from the freaky side.
 This time with Ricco from the notorious “Cavaliers of Fun”, spacy electropop from another galaxy.

 I’m Ricco Vitali from the Vitali family from Nebula 9.
 Don’t ask… you don’t want to know.
 Trust me it’s for your own safety.

 Q: If you ask me about your style i would describe it as a gummybearish jelly sugar cotton journey into the 80ies..
 How would YOU describe your style?

 That’s a pretty good description.
 I’m used to call it Space Tropical Electropop but sounds a bit too serious.
 I think I’m going for gummybearish jelly sugar cotton journey (riding a unicorn) into the 80s.

-Q: You raped Wham´s Last Xmas with a refix (AGAIN!) - Did the UN come after you?
+Q: You abused Wham´s Last Xmas with a refix (AGAIN!) – Did the UN come after you?

 I ride unicorns and spaceships man!
 Do you think they can really get me?
 I’m a Wham fan and Last Xmas deserved a proper refix.
 I tried but failed!
 Moving on!

 Tell us about the beginnings…

 Q: When did you start making music?

 It’s a funny story.
 My dad, the great Ohp, the ruler of district 7/1 of Nebule 9 killed my mum in a spaceship incident.
 And that was about it.
 I bought a synth moved to Earth and started Cavaliers of Fun.